Jul 14, 2017

 98 Clarence Street, Sydney; (02) 9262 2402

-There’s a reason why so many of Sydney’s French restaurants adhere to the bistro style rather than nouvelle cuisine or Michelin-style fine dining: the food is consistent, reliable and delicious.
-Woollahra’s Bistro Moncur (there’s another Moncur in Mosman) has earned institution status in the city’s dining scene for abiding by its bistro roots (as established by founding chef Damien Pignolet and carried on by Daniel Menzies).
+There’s a reason so many of Sydney’s French restaurants adhere to the bistro style rather than nouvelle cuisine or Michelin-style fine dining: the food is consistent, reliable and delicious.
+Woollahra’s Bistro Moncur (there’s another Moncur in Mosman) has earned institution status on the city’s dining scene for abiding by its bistro roots (as established by founding chef Damien Pignolet and carried on by Daniel Menzies).
 That’s exactly what’s required by well-to-do Woollahra locals: they like their spanner-crab omelettes swimming in silky beurre noisette, their steak tartare hand cut and their crème brûléed.
 As for the wine list, it’s possible to drop the price of a small, rundown car on a bottle of Grange, though it’s equally acceptable to spend $65 on a very quaffable Thick as Thieves Pinot/Gamay from the Yarra Valley.

 116 Queen Street, Woollahra; (02) 9327 9713